Murder of Lee Kok Cheong: Arrest of Lee Chez Kee

 In the aftermath of Too Yin Sheong's execution and Ng Chek Siong's imprisonment, the final suspect "Kim Beh" remained at large for a total of 13 years before he was finally arrested in February 2006 and charged with murdering Lee Kok Cheong back in 1993.

 "Kim Beh", whose real name was Lee Chez Kee (李哲奇 Lǐ Zhéqí), was first arrested by the Royal Malaysia Police in June 2005 for stealing a vehicle and jailed for more than a year in a Malaysian prison.
 Before his release, the authorities managed to link him to the murder of Lee Kok Cheong back in 1993, and therefore, the Singaporean authorities made arrangements with the Malaysian counterparts to extradite him back to Singapore for trial.
 On 17 February 2006, Lee Chez Kee was released from prison, but he was handed over to the Singaporean police and extradited back to Singapore for trial.
-The reason behind Lee's capture was due to the uniqueness of his name's spelling, mainly the word "Chez" in Lee's given name, which led to police scouring through the wanted list of Interpol and allowed the authorities to identify and capture Lee as the final suspect behind the murder of Lee Kok Cheong, for which Lee Chez Kee was charged a day after his arrival in Singapore.
-Aside from the murder charge, another five counts of theft and four counts of cheating were tendered against Lee Chez Kee in his charge sheet for having used Lee's money and ATM card for shopping.
+The reason behind Chez Kee's capture was due to the uniqueness of his name's spelling, mainly the word "Chez" in his given name, which led to police scouring through the wanted list of Interpol and allowed the authorities to identify and capture Chez Kee as the final suspect behind the murder of Lee Kok Cheong, for which Chez Kee was charged a day after his arrival in Singapore.
+Aside from the murder charge, another five counts of theft and four counts of cheating were tendered against Chez Kee in his charge sheet for having used Lee's money and ATM card for shopping.